Ephemeral Astroturfing Attacks: The Case of Fake Twitter Trends: Security Implications and Mitigation

 In this section, we further show that we captured the trends with attacks we described and not trends with an alternative behavior by analyzing the features which approximate the behavior of the attacks.
 Although they are not used by our classifier, we find them insightful in understanding the behavior of the attacks.
 We use all the data in the retrospective dataset.

 \descr{Deletion Percentage} High percentage of deletion is an indicator, if not the primary indicator, for the attacks as \Secref{tab:performance} shows. \Figref{fig:deletionpercentage} shows the ratio of deleted tweets to all tweets for trends with at least one deletion.
-The densities suggest that the percentage of deletions is overwhelmingly high for attacked trends, even for trends with a high number of tweets.
-However, there are some trends that are adopted by other users, i.e. the interest groups that are tied to the trends, who post undeleted tweets and decrease this percentage.
+The densities suggest that the percentage of deletions is overwhelmingly high for the attacked trends, even for the trends with a high number of tweets.
+However, there are some trends that are adopted by other users, i.e. the clients promoting themselves or their campaigns using the new trend, who post undeleted tweets and decrease this percentage.
 There are also some trends that are not associated with the attacks but still have a high percentage of deletions.

 \descr{Initial Deletions} In \Secref{sec:attack_analysis} we found that 72\% of all tweets associated with an astroturfed trend are deleted before they enter the trend list.
 However, since we do not have the exact time of trending for the whole retrospective dataset, we are not able to show this at scale.
 In such cases where the trends are created from scratch, we expect many attack tweets that are created and subsequently deleted before the other discussions regarding the trends take place.
 To approximate this phenomena, we sort the tweets and their deletions by time and we count the number of deleted single engagement tweets from the beginning until we find a tweet that is either not single engagement tweet and/or not deleted.
 We name those \textit{initial deletions}.
 We also report the ratio of the number of tweets within the initial deletions to all tweets associated with the trend.
 As \Figref{fig:initialdeletions} shows, the attacked trends are clearly distinct from the other trends in terms of the initial deletions.
-Both the initial deletions and their percentage are very low for other trends; most of them are below 3.
+Both the initial deletions and their percentage are very low for non-attacked trends; most of them are below 3.
 However, for the attacked trends, not only is this number very high, but also the tweets within the initial deletions make up the majority or a sizeable minority of all tweets associated with the trend.